Fidelity Go vs Acorns

 Fidelity vs Acorns

-Both of Schwab’s desktop systems include simulated trading, which Fidelity’s desktop platform doesn’t have.
+Both of Schwab’s desktop platforms support simulated trading, which Fidelity’s desktop platform does not offer.

 Winner: Schwab